AdobeDocs/journeys.nl-NL/help/using/expression/field-references.md

 Als u een veld selecteert uit een externe gegevensbron waarvoor een parameter moet worden aangeroepen, wordt rechts een nieuw tabblad weergegeven waarin u deze parameter kunt opgeven.
 Zie [](../expression/expressionadvanced.md).

-Als u de parameters van de gegevensbron in de hoofdexpressie wilt opnemen voor complexere gebruiksgevallen, kunt u de waarden van deze parameters definiëren met behulp van de _trefwoordparams_.
+For more complex use cases, if you want to include the parameters of the data source in the main expression, you can define their values using the keyword _params_.
 Een parameter kan elke geldige expressie zijn, zelfs van een andere gegevensbron die ook een andere parameter bevat.

 >[!NOTE]
 >